Can compression socks help with edema?

 The main situations in which an at-home remedy would be recommended for leg edema are those unrelated to a medical condition.
 You should also consult with your doctor if you are taking medication or know to have a medical condition, which has leg edema as a side-effect.

+Drinking more water can help alleviate many problems, including edema.
 Although you might think that getting rid of water in your body is what’s needed, actually your body will hold on to water if it’s dehydrated.
 To reduce swelling, ensure you’re drinking adequate amounts of water (8-10 glasses every day).
+Find a water bottle you like, or set goals throughout the day to drink a certain amount of water.
+Even this small change can make a big difference.

 Use compression socks

 A good pair of compression socks has been proven to help reduce swelling by applying gentle pressure to your legs and ankles and supporting a good blood flow from your legs to your heart.
+Through graduated compression, compression socks help support your capillaries, and work existing fluid out of your tissue.
 They boost circulation, help prevent venous ulcers, and improve lymphatic drainage, among other benefits.

 Take Epsom salt baths